Self-collaboration Code Generation via ChatGPT: Conclusion

-Self-collaboration framework provides a multi-stage, model-stacking approach to automatic code generation.
-This innovative approach has the potential to significantly improve the quality of generated code, reduce human intervention, and accelerate the development of complex software systems.
-Moreover, our work also can serve as a foundation for future research on self-collaboration approaches in various domains and the development of more advanced and specialized virtual teams to tackle more complex tasks.
+In this paper, we have proposed a self-collaboration framework designed to enhance the problem-solving capability of LLMs in a collaborative and interactive way.
+We investigate the potential of LLMs in facilitating collaborative code generation within software development processes.
+Specifically, based on the proposed framework, we assemble an elementary team consisting of three distinct LLM agents, designed to address code generation tasks collaboratively.
+Extensive experimental results demonstrate the effectiveness and generalizability of self-collaboration framework.
+In conclusion, self-collaboration framework provides an effective approach to automatic code generation.
+This innovative approach has the potential to substantially improve the quality of generated code, reduce human intervention, and accelerate the development of complex software systems.
+Moreover, our work can serve as a foundation for future research on multi-agent collaboration approaches in various domains and the development of more advanced and specialized virtual teams to tackle more complex tasks.